Azure-Samples/service-fabric-cluster-templates/15-VM-2-NodeTypes-Windows-Stateless-CrossAZ-Secure/README.md

 The main intent for this template is to show how you can specify node types to host only stateless workloads.

-## Note on stateless Node Type Support
+## Note on stateless node type support
-1. stateless only Node Type is supported only on SF cluster code version 7.1.409 and above.
+1. Stateless only node type is supported only on SF cluster code version 7.1.409 and above.
-2. Durability of the Node Type for stateless support should be Bronze.
+2. Durability of the node type for stateless support should be Bronze.

 ## Use Powershell to deploy your cluster